 A sudden onset of acute symptoms and an absence of other physical findings usually mean peripheral vestibular disease.
 You and your vet may elect to wait a few days to see if improvement occurs before doing extensive diagnostics.
 After some online research, this was the choice I made for Meadow.
 Some vets will prescribe corticosteroids to reduce swelling and antibiotics just in case the cause is inside the brain.
 Ultimately, the final diagnosis of old-dog vestibular disease is made by the self-limiting nature of the symptoms.
 According to Dr. Sturges, 5 to 10 percent of dogs who experience this problem may have additional episodes.

-Granted, sudden onset of vestibular disease can look like a seizure; the two are often hard to distinguish.
+Granted, sudden onset of vertigo in dogs can look like a seizure; the two are often hard to distinguish.
 “A neurologist could maybe tell the difference,” says Dr. Sturges.
 “An EEG to measure brain electricity and some other tests could help differentiate.
 But actually seeing the episode is the best way to diagnose.
 A video—everyone has cameras and video-cams these days—would be very helpful.”

 For those who have never experienced vertigo, let me assure you: it’s sudden, overwhelming and incredibly frightening.
 You don’t know what’s happening, or why, and your brain seems disconnected from your body.
 Dogs must experience similar fear.
 And it can be dangerous, depending on when and where it occurs.
 Both Meadow and I were lucky; we were safely at home and our falls didn’t cause injury.
 Growing up in a family of aviators, I remember hearing whispered talk among pilots about vertigo, how deadly it can be during flight; it was the one thing they seemed to fear.
 Then, I couldn’t understand how simply being dizzy could cause a pilot to lose control of an airplane.
 Now I do.
 In fact, vertigo is thought to be the most likely reason the private airplane piloted by John F. Kennedy, Jr., and carrying his wife and sister-in-law crashed into the ocean off Martha’s Vineyard in 1999, killing all three.
 With vertigo, you literally don’t know up from down.
 Remember white-knuckle rides on that spinning playground equipment?
 When you tried to get off, you’d stumble and fall to the ground, head still whirling.
 That’s vertigo light.
 The real thing is more intense, longer lasting and much scarier.